granatumx/scripts/README.do.txt

 $ gx run.sh    			# Will start the database, taskrunner, and webapp

 # Now you should be able to navigate to http://localhost:34567 and see GranatumX running.
+# If you would like to enable ssl, use apache or other webserver with proxy forwarding.
 !ec

 ===== Notes =====